MDamiano/ExoReL/README.md

 To run the retrieval mode you need to have the MultiNest libraries installed in your system as well as `pymultinest (v2.11)`.

-`pymultinest` is MPI compatible, therefore, you can run ExoTR to perform the sampling of the retrieval in parallel (you will need to install `mpi4py`):
+`pymultinest` is MPI compatible, therefore, you can run ExoReL to perform the sampling of the retrieval in parallel (you will need to install `mpi4py`):

-`mpirun -np 10 python exotr_retrieval.py`
+`mpirun -np 10 python exorel_retrieval.py`

 ## Plotting the results
 The plotting of the retrieval results is automatic and will produce the following graphs: